captainrobbo/wikijstest/manuals/cms/recordingevents.md

 *Edit Details*
 ![Edit Details](/uploads/fieldevent-postevent/edit-details.png "Edit Details")

 Once you have clicked *Details* you will be shown all the available rounds.
 Simply paste the results in from a pre-populated speadsheet or type them in.
 The system knows which athlete corresponds to which bib so just match the results to the bib.
-Once you click *Save* then the *Order* column will automatically populate.
+Once you click *Save* then the *Place* column will automatically populate.
 Finally, it is possible to enter the weight of the Shot for each athlete in here.

 You can also click the *Show Athlete Details* button to view more information, such as the name and club.